dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 Consider an assignment to a primary parameter which occurs in the initializing expression of a non-late instance variable, or in the initializer list of the body part of a primary constructor.
-In this situation, it is a compile-time error if the parameter is an initializing formal, a super parameter, or a declaring parameter.
+In this situation, a compile-time error occurs.

 *This includes expressions like `p++` where the assignment is implicit.
 The rule only applies for non-late variables because the primary parameters